 STRICT mode (computations done using the base type), and that

-overflow checking is suppressed.
+overflow checking is enabled.

 Note that division by zero is a separate check that is not

 controlled by this switch (division by zero checking is on by default).